 Grass clippings can get tracked into your pool on people’s feet or they can get blown in by the wind.
 However they manage to enter your pool, it’s a problem that you need to address.
 Grass clippings can clog your pool filter and they are hard to clean out.
 So what are some methods to keep grass out of the pool during and after mowing?

 To deal with grass getting tracked in, consider installing a foot bath or outdoor shower so family and guests can rinse their feet before and after swimming.
 To deal with grass getting blown in, consider adding some distance between your pool and lawn.
 This can be done by incorporating plant beds around your pool, or installing a hardscape.
 Ideally, you are mowing the lawn with a bagging mower so that most of the grass clippings are contained in the grass catcher.
+If you have astroturf, you never have to mow it.

 Some of these suggestions can be done in conjunction with one another.
 Some are also much easier to do without breaking the bank, whereas installing a hardscape is an expensive but permanent solution to this problem.
 Keep reading on as we discuss the rationale behind each suggestion.